Wilooper/Lyrica/README.md

 - **Comprehensive Logging** - Debug and monitor with detailed request/response logs
 - **Made in India** 🇮🇳 - Optimized for Indian music platforms (JioSaavn integration)

+## What's New:-
+- Added a trending endpoint so so you can access top trending content of any country using apple music
+- Added top querry endpoint so you can get user top querries in your server

 ## 🎵 Supported Sources

 | ID | Source | Lyrics Type | Speed |